FAQs for Shareholders

 - Diversification.
 A bond fund invests in a large number of bonds and other debt instruments.
 Although bond funds do not provide any guarantees, by investing in a number of bonds and other debt instruments, bond funds may allow you to spread certain risks (such as credit risks) among more than one issuer.
 Bond funds may also provide balance to your stock portfolio as they have historically provided greater income with typically less volatile returns than equity funds.

-What was the Domini Social Bond Fund's inception date?
+What was the Domini Impact Bond Fund's inception date?

 The Fund's inception date was 6/1/00.